 International Flavors & Fragrances Inc (IFF) Major Shareholder...

-International Flavors & Fragrances Inc major shareholder Winder Investment Pte Ltd purchased 40,000 shares of the stock in a transaction dated Monday, May 15th.
-The shares were bought at an average cost of $132.44 per share, for a total transaction of $5,297,600.00.
+International Flavors & Fragrances Inc major shareholder Winder Investment Pte Ltd acquired 5,300 shares of International Flavors & Fragrances stock in a transaction on Wednesday, May 17th.
+The stock was acquired at an average cost of $133.02 per share, for a total transaction of $705,006.00.

 Add your comments below